efenginfo/appcachejs/README.md

 > appcache.updateCheckFreq = 10000;

-Finally, start the updater which will immediately check for an update and sechedule and update to occur ever appcache.updateCheckFreq milliseconds.
+Finally, start the updater which will immediately check for an update and sechedule an update check to occur ever appcache.updateCheckFreq milliseconds.

 > appcache.startUpdater();